-(1) The address of BlackRock, Inc. is 40 East 52nd Street, New York, New York 10022.
-The address of Neuberger Berman Group LLC is 1290 Avenue of the Americas, New York, New York, 10104.
-The address of The Vanguard Group is 100 Vanguard Blud, Malvern PA 19355.
-The information for such entities presented in the above table and the preceding sentence is based upon Schedules 13G filed by BlackRock, Inc. with the SEC and may not reflect the current number of shares of common stock held by these entities.
-The address of every other person named in the above table is the address of Calavo, which is 1141-A Cummings Road, Santa Paula, CA, 93060.
+- (1) The address of BlackRock, Inc. is 40 East 52nd Street, New York, New York 10022.
+The address of Neuberger Berman Group LLC is 1290 Avenue of the Americas, New York, New York 10104.
+The address of The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
+The information for such entities presented in the above table and the preceding sentence is based upon Schedules 13G filed by BlackRock, Inc., The Neuberger Berman Group, LLC, and The Vanguard Group with the SEC and may not reflect the current number of shares of common stock held by these entities.
+The address of every other person named in the above table is the address of Calavo, which is 1141-A Cummings Road, Santa Paula, CA, 93060. - Includes 280,100 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner.
+Includes 124,474 shares held by Mr. Van Der Kar as trustee in multiple family trusts.

-- Includes 282,574 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner.
-(2) - (3) Includes 124,824 shares held by Mr. Van Der Kar as trustee in multiple family trusts.
-Includes 24,054 shares held by Mr. Carbone as trustee in a family trust. - (4) (5) (6) (7) Includes 24,400 shares held by Mr. Hollister as trustee in a family trust. - Includes 10,000 shares that may be acquired upon the exercise of outstanding stock options.
-Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options. - Includes 2,000 shares that may be acquired upon the exercise of outstanding stock options.
-(8) - (9) Mr. Edwards is the Chief Executive Officer of Limoneira Company.
+- Includes 26,804 shares held by Mr. Carbone as trustee in a family trust. - Includes 8,000 shares that may be acquired upon the exercise of outstanding stock options.

+Includes 21,150 shares held by Mr. Hollister as trustee in a family trust.

+- Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options. - Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options. - Mr. Edwards is the Chief Executive Officer of Limoneira Company.
 Mr. Edwards disclaims beneficial ownership of any shares of our common stock that are owned by Limoneira Company.